 As a baseline, all the data for which GAMESA has direct access to, have been included in the analysis seeking the best data completeness.
 However, given the complexity of the LCI of a wind turbine and a wind farm, it is difficult to collect exactly the 100% of the real data/information, data can be over or underestimated.
 The objective pursued in this study was to include at least the 99% of the total mass and energy inputs in the life cycle of the WTG, and consequently that the sum of all the inputs not taken into account for the study were less than 1%.
-It was finally analyzed in this study a 99,86% of the initially estimated weight.
-This value is an accurate reflection of reality, very representative and comprehensive.
+In this study, It was finally analyzed a 101% of the initially estimated weight.
+This overestimation of mass was mainly caused by the consideration of a higher tower weight compared to the initial and planned estimated weight.
 In addition, all the energy flows incurred in GAMESA manufacturing plants have also been included in the analysis.

-From this primary data, when creating the life cycle model of the analyzed system the Ecoinvent 3.1 LCIs database has been used (SM: cut-off).
+From this primary data, when creating the life cycle model of the analyzed system the Ecoinvent 3.1 LCIs database has been used.
 This database contains international industrial life cycle inventory data on energy supply, resource extraction, material supply, chemicals, metals, agriculture, waste management services, and transport services.
 Ecoinvent can be considered nowadays on of the main world's leading supplier of consistent and transparent life cycle inventory (LCI) data.

-All the data used to create the life cycle model of the electricity generated by an onshore GAMESA G132 - 5.0 MW wind farm, reflect the technology currently used and planned by GAMESA and are considered representative for the period of validity of this EPD.
-The G132 - 5 MW is a new machine and consequently there is no statistical data on some phases, for example, on G132 dismantling.
+All the data used to create the life cycle model of the electricity generated by an onshore GAMESA G128 - 5.0 MW wind farm, reflect the technology currently used and planned by GAMESA and are considered representative for the period of validity of this EPD.
+The G128 - 5 MW is a new machine and consequently there is no statistical data on some phases, for example, on G128 dismantling.
 In those cases, data from similar wind farms have been used (i.e. PE Cámara 18 MW, Málaga - Spain).